WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## US

-Initialism for United States.
+Initialism for *United States*.
 OK to use as an abbreviation for *United States*.
 Use uppercase.

 Not *U.S., U.S.A.*, or *USA*.